Totaled Cars: What Happens When Your Insurance Company Declares Your Car a Total Loss

 Do You Disagree with the Insurance Company's Decision?

 Disagreements between policyholders and insurers are common.
 There is an element of subjectivity when valuing a car, so disputes are natural.
 This is especially true if you have an unusual or collector's car.
-If your car is wrecked and you don't agree with the insurer's findings, here's how to fight back:
+Here's how you can fight your car insurance company on a totaled car:

 - Don't settle: The insurance company's settlement offering is negotiable.
 You don't have to accept their first offer.